zgkxzx/Modbus4Android/README.md

-## modbus tcp for android
+## Modbus Tcp for Android

 ### Introduce
-This is a Mobus TCP example for Android.If You need the examples for RTU/ASCII ,You can call me.
+This is a Modbus TCP example for Android.If You need the examples for RTU/ASCII ,You can call me.

 ### How to use
 #### 1.Creat ModbusMaster

     ModbusFactory factory = new ModbusFactory();
     IpParameters params = new IpParameters();
 	//设置IP地址以及端口号
     params.setHost("192.168.0.101");